By Dr. Eeks

 This is an area that needs a ton more research, but some folks who are discontinuing benzodiazepines, a task that can be very daunting and awful for some, sometimes taper with Kava.
 I am not recommending this, but it’s an area worth exploring since tapering off of psych meds can be very difficult.

 Hope you guys found this helpful.
-If you try a Kava preparation or tea as an herbal remedy for anxiety, just be safe.
-If you have any questions, the best way to reach me these days is on Instagram or Facebook.
-I don’t read the comments here that often.
+If you try a Kava preparation or tea as an herbal remedy for anxiety, just be safe and smart about it.
 If you want to stay in touch, hit the home page and sign up for our newsletter.
-In the next few days, I plan on writing a post about how I use our own ZENTones, therapeutic sound programs, for daytime, nightime and situational anxiety.
+Stay tuned too!
+I plan on writing a post about how I use our own ZENTones, therapeutic sound programs, for daytime, nightime and situational anxiety.
 Of course, with links to studies.
 I hope you guys check those out too.
-Anxiety can be tough to manage.
+Anxiety and stress can be tough to manage.
 It’s good to have a wide variety of tools to choose from in your toolbox.